The Lorraine 'Fritzi' Yale Gallery displays works by a range of contemporary local artists.

 Gallery and Boutique Coordinator OSA

-Finet has exhibited her work in various galleries in Ontario and Quebec.
-Her work is also found in private collections in Canada, Belgium and Italy.
+Tanis has exhibited her work in Ottawa Ontario.
+Her work can also be found in private collections in Canada.

 About the Artist